ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

 #### 3. Launch the required applications
 - Create a `.env` file in the directory declaring the environmental variables.
 Paste the content of `Setup-env.example` for quick start.
-- Run the script `Launch.sh` inside the `Setup` folder to gat a list of all the applications and select the required applications and open their UI on your browser.
+- Inside the `Setup` folder, Run the script `start-data-management-services` to launch all the services or `Partial-Launch`  script to get a list of all the applications and select the required applications and open their UI on your browser.
 - Check if all the containers are properly launched and connected to the required network
    ```bash
    docker network inspect Spanda-Net